DanielRivasMD/dotfiles/README.md

 ## Credits

-Crafted by Daniel — built for clarity, modularity, and speed.
+Crafted by Daniel — built for clarity, modularity, and speed